jack91an/am207finalproject/README.md

 ### File Organization:

-- "code": contains ipython notebooks of all the code for data cleaning and model building.
+- "Code": contains ipython notebooks of all the code for data cleaning and model building.
+- "code": old ipython notebooks checkpoints.
 - "data": contains activites data and sensor data.
-- "report": contains files for report using LaTeX
+- "Report": contains files for report using LaTeX
 - "submission": deliverable for course (poster and report)